whoisjorge/not-cat-gifs/README.md

 ## Contributing

+🎉 __First off, thanks for considering contributing to this repository!__

-If you find a bug or want to contribute to the code or documentation, you can help by submitting an [issue](https://github.com/whoisjorge/not-cat-gifs/issues) or a [pull request](https://github.com/whoisjorge/not-cat-gifs/pulls).
+If you find a bug or want to contribute to the code, you can help by submitting an [issue](https://github.com/whoisjorge/not-cat-gifs/issues) or a [pull request](https://github.com/whoisjorge/not-cat-gifs/pulls).
+If you are making a substantial change to the code, please discuss it first to ensure you are spending your time wisely.
+Use your best judgment, and feel free to propose any changes in a pull request.

+<p align="center">🚡</p>

-If you want to add, rename or remove an animal  from the search query — sounds huge, huh? — they're all located in the [animals.js](src/animals.js) file. [_Just edit it!_](https://github.com/whoisjorge/not-cat-gifs/edit/master/src/animals.js)
+If you want to add, rename or remove an animal from the search query — _sounds huge, huh?_ — they're all located in the [animals.js](src/animals.js) file, [_just edit it!_](https://github.com/whoisjorge/not-cat-gifs/edit/master/src/animals.js)